IRMaGiC: Extending Luminous Red Galaxy Selection into the Infrared with Joint Rubin Observatory's Large Survey of Space Time and Roman's High Latitude Imaging Survey: Introduction

 Further advancements have built upon the calibrated red-sequence template to create an effective red galaxy selection algorithm based solely on photometric data, enabling the selection of LRGs in galaxy samples while simultaneously providing accurate photometric redshift estimates.
 For example, the RedMaGiC algorithm~\citep{Rozo16} builds upon the calibrated red-sequence template from RedMaPPer to select and generate LRG catalogs for SDSS and DES.
-As mentioned earlier, in this algorithm the red sequence is initially calibrated using cluster-finding algorithms because red galaxies typically reside at the centers of clusters, and neighboring galaxies within the same cluster are likely to share the same redshift as the central red galaxy.
+As mentioned earlier, in this algorithm the red-sequence is initially calibrated using cluster-finding algorithms because red galaxies typically reside at the centers of clusters, and neighboring galaxies within the same cluster are likely to share the same redshift as the central red galaxy.
 This method thus leverages the red central galaxies to extend the red-sequence calibration to fainter magnitudes, thereby increasing the number of data points available for the calibration process.
 However, with enough spectroscopic galaxy samples, the red-sequence template can be also calibrated independently without relying on galaxy clusters.
-For example, \citet{Vakili19} calibrated a red-sequence template for the Kilo-Degree Survey (KiDS)~\citep{deJong13} Data Release 3~\citep{deJong17} using ugri photometry and spectroscopic galaxies from the overlapping regions of GAMA~\citep{Driver11} and SDSS.
-In follow-up work, \citet{Vakili23} extended this calibration using KiDS DR4, incorporating The VISTA Kilo-degree Infrared Galaxy (VIKING) Survey~\citep{Edge2013} ZYJHKs near-infrared bands.This calibrated template was then used to generate RedMaGiC-like galaxy samples from KiDS with similar photometric redshift performance.
-However, previous surveys have been limited to probing LRGs up to redshift $z < 1$ due to the constraints of optical band coverage, as the $4000\mathrm{\AA}$ break shifts into infrared wavelength at higher redshifts.
+For example, \citet{Vakili19} calibrated a red-sequence template for the Kilo-Degree Survey (KiDS)~\citep{deJong13} Data Release 3~\citep{deJong17} using ugri photometry and spectroscopic galaxies from the overlapping regions of The Galaxy and Mass Assembly (GAMA) survey~\citep{Driver11} and SDSS.
+In follow-up work, \citet{Vakili23} extended this calibration using KiDS DR4, incorporating The VISTA Kilo-degree Infrared Galaxy (VIKING) Survey~\citep{Edge2013} ZYJHKs near-infrared bands.
+This calibrated template was then used to generate RedMaGiC-like galaxy samples from KiDS with similar photometric redshift performance.
+However, most previous surveys have been limited to probing LRGs up to $z \lesssim 1$ due to the constraints of optical band coverage, as the $4000,\mathrm{\AA}$ break shifts into the near-infrared at higher redshifts.
+More recently, \citet{Oguri26} extended the CAMIRA LRG sample to $z \sim 1.25$.
+However, this extension remains limited by the lack of near-infrared coverage, as the reddest band available in HSC-SSP is the $y$ band.